Jessica Michibata

-Jessica Michibata is a Japanese fashion model.
+Jessica Michibata (born Jessica Celeste González Almada; October 21, 1984) is a Japanese fashion model.
+She is the author of I Love Being Me, a book about self acceptance.

 Personal life

 Michibata was born in Fukui Prefecture, Japan, to a Japanese mother and an Argentine father of Spanish and Italian descent.

 Michibata was married to British Formula One driver Jenson Button.
 They married in Hawaii in December 2014.
 They divorced after one year of marriage.

-On March 20, 2023, Michibata was arrested by the police for allegedly possessing MDMA.
-She denied the charges.
+Michibata is married to film producer Ken Kao.
+She gave birth to their only child in October 25, 2017.